Securities Lending Strategies: Exclusive Valuations and Auction Bids: Motivation for Exclusive Auctions

 \subsection{Exclusive Auctions Wallet Size}

 A rough estimate of the potential profits that could be accrued by indulging in exclusives is shown in Figure \ref{fig:Exclusive-Profit-Potential}.
-The point to keep in mind is that this is a highly conservative and approximate estimate since we have used 1 Trillion USD and around 25 basis points as the loan fees in our estimate.
-The global securities on loan is around 2 trillion USD (Figure \ref{fig:Securities-Lending-Market}) and there are securities with loan rates of almost 25\%. {[}See end notes (4), (5) and Baklanova, Copeland and McCaughrin (2015) for more details on the size of the securities lending market{]}.
-Even this simple back of the envelope calculations demonstrates that better techniques could go a long way in boosting profits in the exclusive auction process, towards which, to the best of our knowledge, no prior work has been done that applies the use of quantitative methodologies.
+The point to keep in mind is that this is a highly conservative and approximate estimate since we have used 1 Trillion USD as the notional amount of securities on loan and around 25 basis points as the loan fees in our estimate (End-note \ref{enu:Four} mentions that the volume weighted average loan rate in the US is around 38 basis points; many other markets have much higher weighted average loan rates).
+The global securities on loan is around 2 trillion USD (Figure \ref{fig:Securities-Lending-Market}) and there are securities with loan rates of almost 25\%.
+(Baklanova, Copeland \& McCaughrin 2015; End-notes \ref{enu:Three}, \ref{enu:Four}) have more details on the size of the securities lending market.
+Even this simple back of the envelope calculation demonstrates that better techniques could go a long way in boosting profits in the exclusive auction process towards which, to the best of our knowledge, no prior work has been done that applies the use of quantitative methodologies.